 Understanding contribution margin is the foundation of profitable check growth.

-Fixed cost leverage makes check building powerful: once core costs are covered, nearly every dollar above variable costs becomes net contribution.
+Fixed cost leverage makes check building powerful.
+Once core costs are covered, nearly every dollar above variable costs becomes net contribution.
 Add-ons, upgrades, sides, and beverages often carry the highest margins.
 When positioned properly, these additions improve satisfaction and dramatically impact profitability.

 Higher check sizes also tend to increase customer lifetime value.
 Research from Cornell shows diners who order appetizers or desserts rate satisfaction 23% higher and return more often.
 When an $8 increase in average check also improves revisit frequency, LTV compounds rapidly.